 A Travel and Lifestyle Blog

 I write about travel, but I also write about well being and personal growth, and I feel that the two things are interlinked.
 Do you?
+There has even been studies on it which you can see here.
 Travel has had a HUGE impact on the person I am today.
 A lot of the things that have made me question the way I thought, or made my perception of things change, have been things that happened while travelling.
 A persons kindness.
 A breathtaking view.
 A late night conversation with a stranger.
 All things that have shaped me.
-I truly feel that travel can be the key to growth.
+I truly feel that travel is key to growth.
 You learn so much about yourself and can be placed in situations where you have to face challenge, face decisions.
 I wanted to share a few things with you that I experienced and have stayed with me forever, and how they helped me grow.
 Prepare for some bad quality, old photos……

 My time in Bali came at the closing months of our world backpacking tour.
 We had been partying our way around the world, very little sleep, very little healthy eating!
 Arriving in Bali, we hitched a ride into Kuta Beach, and set about finding somewhere to stay.
 By this point, we were very much living by the seat of our pants.
 Never any plans of where we would stay, just a flight in and hope for the best!
 I had started to feel unwell in Thailand, where we had just left, and the Bali heat was making me light headed and dizzy.
 We walked up and down the main road in Kuta, negotiating with accommodation owners, until we found a place within our very, very limited budget.
 After a few days I was seriously unwell.
 I was vomiting continuously, feverish, unable to keep anything down and so, so weak.
 This continued for a couple of days, but we had no money for me to see the doctor.